slinkp/inheritance_talk/slides.rst

 Mixins are good...
 --------------------

-- Mixins are good when each mixin does one thing
+- Mixins are good when each mixin does one thing.
-- Reuse is easy - just inherit from the relevant class
+- Reuse is easy - just inherit from the relevant class.
 - Different combinations of these base classes to give different combinations of behavior.